 The critical role a website plays in conversions and business growth is irrefutable.
 With it, you attract the target audience and convey your message to them.
 It is where you present your offers and convince them to convert, be it purchase directly or with an inquiry.

 This also means that, most likely, you (and competitors) will test and try new ways to improve the website to reach your conversion goals.
 Naturally, monitoring a competitor’s website manually would be too time-consuming.
-Luckily, there are tools that can do it for you.
-Our researchers have suggested three.
+Luckily, there are several competitive intelligence tools that can do it for you.

 Visualping is a simple tool that lets you select an area on a webpage, and get notified when that section changes.
 You can also select at what frequency you want to receive updates – from every 5 minutes to once a week.
 Visualping will check that area at that predefined interval and email you if it detects changes to the selected area.